By participating in any competition, you agree to the use of pictures and videos taken during the event by JPiC.

 Each Children’s Team is made up of two people.
 Each Children’s Team tries to assemble the same 300-piece puzzle in the best possible time within a maximum period of 2,5 hours or until five Children’s Teams

 ULTIMATE CHALLENGE (18+)

-The TEAM has 3 days to complete the world’s largest jigsaw puzzle, Travel Around Art by Grafika, and try setting a world record!
+The TEAM has 3 days to complete one of the world’s largest jigsaw puzzle.
 Participants can choose to take a break at anytime or participate in other competitions if they wish.
 There must be one TEAM member present at all times in the designated area.
-To be eligible to receive a cash prize, each participant in the Ultimate Challenge must actively work on building the 54,000 piece jigsaw puzzle for minimum 8 hours over the 3-day convention.
+To be eligible to receive a prize, each participant in the Ultimate Challenge must actively work on building the jigsaw puzzle for minimum 8 hours over the 3-day convention.
 Participants must sign in and out of the UC area so their time can be logged.
 Challenge starts at 8 A.M on day one and stops at 11 P.M on the last day of the convention.
 Assembly of the completed puzzle will take place between Noon and 2 P.M on the 3rd day.
 Participants must meet on the eve of the convention with JPiC Management between 4 and 6 P.M for a briefing and to establish the strategy and set-up their ideal environment to puzzle.